st-tech/gatling-operator/docs/user-guide.md

 - Replace `BUCKET_NAME` above with your bucket name
 - To know more about the ways to supply rclone with a set of AWS credentials, please check [this](https://rclone.org/s3/#configuration).

-#### Set Different from Amazon S3 Provider as Cloud Storage
+#### Set S3 as Cloud Storage

 This section provides guidance on setting up any cloud storage provider that supports the S3 API.
-In this example suppose you want to store Gatling reports to a bucket named `gatling-operator-reports` in OHV's S3 provider, specifically in the `de` region.
+In this example suppose you want to store Gatling reports to a bucket named `gatling-operator-reports` in OVH's S3 provider, specifically in the `de` region.
 You configure each fields in `.spec.cloudStorageSpec` and set `RCLONE_S3_ENDPOINT` env like this:

 ```yaml